-Tumours, seizures, and certain treatments and medicines (such as anticonvulsants and some pain medicines) can affect the skills needed to drive safely.
-These can include:
+Tumours, seizures, brain surgery and medicines (such as anticonvulsants and some pain medicines) can affect the skills needed to drive safely.

 Learn more about: